HBHichem/Benchmark-9-IMIC/FAQ.md

 <details>
 <summary>What techniques or technologies are expected in the solutions?</summary>

 The IMC'25 is opened to any type of computer-assisted solutions.
-Accepted technologies include <u>but are not limited to </u>:
+Accepted technologies include *but are not limited to*:
 - Operational Research
 - Simulation
 - Multi-Agent Systems